jiannan-xu/jiannan-xu.github.io/_pages/about.md

 Research Interests
 ======
-My research centers on the use of artificial intelligence for decision making in operations, with a focus on personalization, prediction, and persuasion.
+My research centers on the use of artificial intelligence for decision making in operations.
 I work at the intersection of marketplace analytics, service operations, and AI for social good---addressing critical issues such as algorithmic fairness, AI copyright infringement, and implicit biases in large language models.
 Methodologically, I draw on optimization, causal inference, and machine learning---particularly natural language processing---to analyze unstructured data, uncover business insights, and tackle complex operational challenges.

 <!-- Upcoming Talks
 ======